usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

                                    image
             --branch: The Dioptra GitHub branch to use when syncing the built-in task plugins and the frontend files (default: 'main')
+            --python: Command for invoking the Python interpreter.
+Must be Python 3.9 or greater, and the jinja2 package must be installed.
+                      (default: 'python')
             --worker-ssl-service: Image to use when bootstrapping the SSL named volumes for the worker containers, must be 'tfcpu' or 'pytorchcpu' (default: 'tfcpu')